 T3 (Terumbu Tiga)

-Big rocks, some small swim throughs.
-Patchy reef Barrel sponges, Gorgonian sea fans, solid table coral.
-Giant clams.
-Many small reef fish, nothing bigger than titan trigger fish.
+T3 a very popular site is also called the ‘The three brothers’ due to 3 massive boulders at this site.
+Big rocks, some small swim throughs covered in soft corals make for some nice diving at this site.
+The reef is patchy with many barrel sponges, gorgonian sea fans, giant clams, and solid table coral.
+Many small reef fish frequent the reefs, nothing bigger than titan trigger fish.
 Apparently Barracudas and bigger pelagics are commonly found here, we did not see any.

 Good macro life on the rocks, many nudibranches; Anna’s magnificent slug, varicose wart slug and leopard nudibranch.
 Some coral banded shrimps.